R3Conclave/conclave-samples/key-recovery/README.md

 Every time you do any changes to an enclave, you need to update the constraints!
 You should put constraints in `AppKeyRecoveryEnclave` in `keyDerivationEnclaveCodeSigningHash` (KDE enclave code signer value) and in `KeyDistributionEnclave` in `constraintDemo` variable (enclave code hash for app enclave).
 Or vice versa, this is for demo purposes.
-TODO write something more about constraints + add todo

 1. First run